ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Anisotropic Certification

 \section{Anisotropic Certification}

 One of the main obstacles in enabling anisotropic certification is the complexity of the analysis required.
-To alleviate this, we follow a Lipschitz argument first observed in~\cite{salman2019provably} and propose a simple and general certification analysis in Section~\ref{sec:gen_framework}.
-Further, we show two specializations for anisotropic certification, namely ellipsoids (Section~\ref{sec:ellipsoids}) and generalized cross-polytopes (Section~\ref{sec:cross-polytopes}).
-Our analysis complements approaches in earlier randomized smoothing works, which were based on Neyman-Pearson's lemma~\cite{cohen2019certified} or the Level-Set and Differential Method~\cite{yang2020randomized}.
-All proofs in this section can be found in Appendix~\ref{app:proofs}.
+To alleviate this, we follow a Lipschitz argument first observed by~\cite{salman2019provably} {and \cite{jordan2020exactly}} and propose a simple and general certification analysis.
+We start with the following two observations.
+All proofs are in Appendix~\ref{app:proofs}.